JorMerr/EV_charging_locations/Project_Outline.md

 ### Machine Learning Model -
 - [ ] Takes in Data from the provisional database
 - [ ] Outputs label for input data
+    - [ ] Can we acheive 95% accuracy?

 ### Database Integration - E
-- [ ] Sample data that mimics the expected final database structure or schema
+- [x] Sample data that mimics the expected final database structure or schema
 - [ ] Draft machine learning model is connected to the provisional database
     - [x] Machine learning model template is created

 ### Tasks
 - [ ] Merge J-code to main
 - [ ] Merge E-code to main
-- [ ] clean census data - E
+- [x] clean census data - E
 - [x] clean statcan EV registrations - J
-- [ ] clean statcan LFS table - E
+- [x] clean statcan LFS table - E
 - [x] filter charging station json data - J
 - [ ] Load data to S3 bucket - Both
-- [ ] import to pgAdmin for joining and extra cleaning - E
+- [x] import to pgAdmin for joining and extra cleaning - E
 - [ ] export sample table with 1000 rows to test ML Models - E
 - [ ] Check if datasets can be saved directly to S3 bucket and allow dynamic updating of database
 - [ ] Tableau dashboard